wmo-im/wis2box/docs/source/reference/monitoring/alerts.rst

     For Gmail:

-    (1) Enable Less Secure Apps: If you don't use 2FA, enable "Less secure app access" in your Google account settings.
+    * Enable Less Secure Apps: If you don't use 2FA, enable "Less secure app access" in your Google account settings.
-    (2) Generate an App Password: If you use 2FA:
+    * Generate an App Password: If you use 2FA:
-    (3) Go to your Google Account -> Security -> App passwords.
+    * Go to your Google Account -> Security -> App passwords.
-    (4) Generate a new app password for "Mail".
+    * Generate a new app password for "Mail".
-    (5) Use this app password in the grafana.ini password field.
+    * Use this app password in the 'grafana.ini' password field.

     For WMO Email or Other Providers:

-    (1) Check Provider Documentation: Different providers have different methods for generating app passwords or enabling SMTP.
+    * Check Provider Documentation: Different providers have different methods for generating app passwords or enabling SMTP.
-    (2) Contact IT Support: If you're using a corporate email (like WMO email), contact your IT department to get the correct SMTP settings and password.
+    * Contact IT Support: If you're using a corporate email (like WMO email), contact your IT department to get the correct SMTP settings and password.